1932 college football season: Dickinson System

-Final Dickinson rankings

 Michigan and USC were both unbeaten and untied, but as a "Middlewest" team, Michigan had a higher average rating.
 The higher weight put four Big Ten Conference teams in Dickinson's top 11: Michigan, Ohio State, Purdue, and Wisconsin.

 In 1932, the national championship trophy was presented to the winning school by the Four Horsemen of the 1924 Notre Dame Fighting Irish football team: Harry Stuhldreher, Jim Crowley, Don Miller, and Elmer Layden.